 6. How to involve advice from other ACs or SOs, and obtain consistent input from the Board?

-The PDP-WT recommends that further guidance on how to involve Advisory Committees or Supporting Organisations be included as part of the Policy Development Process Procedure Manual..
+The PDP-WT recommends that further explanation on how to involve Advisory Committees or Supporting Organisations in a PDP be included as part of the PDP Manual.
+Much of this will involve the codification of existing practice.
+It is the belief of the PDP-WT that input from other SOs and ACs must be sought and treated with the same due diligence as other comments and input processes.
+In addition, comments from ACs and SOs should receive a response from the WG.
+This may include, for example, direct reference in the applicable Report or embedded in other responsive documentation or a direct response.

 7. Evaluate the ICANN Staff costs and resources needed to conduct the PDP and prioritize existing policy work and revisit their existing deadlines and deliverables.